Seahawks mailbag: With Josh Gordon gone, how will their wide receiver snaps shake out?

 Coaches like that, too.

-But what coaches also like are players who simply are always where they are supposed to be — that they can trust them to be where the coaches expect them to be.
+What coaches also like are players who are always where they are supposed to be.
 I think that remains the reason for siding with Hill over Blair right now.

 Q: Is Cody Barton the only option at MLB if Wagner isn’t available?

-A: No. Seattle could also go move K.J.
-Wright over from the weakside and then go with Barton at WLB.
+A: No. Seattle could also move K.J.
+Wright over from the weak side and go with Barton at WLB.

-But one of those two options is basically it unless I guess they wanted to try Mychal Kendricks there and put Barton at strongside linebacker.
-But that doesn’t seem to make sense at this point with Kendricks coming off a hamstring issue that has his status still uncertain and that he hasn’t played in the inside for the Seahawks this year.
+One of those two options is basically it, unless they wanted to try Mychal Kendricks there and put Barton at strongside linebacker.
+That doesn’t seem to make sense because Kendricks is coming off a hamstring issue that has his status still uncertain, and he hasn’t played in the inside for the Seahawks this year.

-Barton is obviously ahead of Ben Burr-Kirven on the overall linebacker depth chart and there isn’t anyone else.
+Barton is obviously ahead of Ben Burr-Kirven on the overall linebacker depth chart, and there isn’t anyone else.

 Seattle has only six LBs on its roster — Wagner, Wright, Barton, BBK, Mychal Kendricks and Shaquem Griffin (who has played only the strongside spot this year and of late has spent most of his time as a rush end).